How can you afford to travel to all of these games?

 More than I’d probably care to know.
 If I ever took the time to fire up Quicken and run a report using the “Road Trip” category, I’m sure I’d see a huge, ugly number staring back at me in red font.
 But why would I want to do that?

-Unfortunately, I’m often working 40 hours a week in addition to attending two games (one of which is usually on the road) and trying to keep this site filled with daily content.
-And for the first year and a half of this crazy journey, you could include my college classes in that busy mix, which resulted in a noticeable lack of time to do all that I needed to do.
-At this point, I have likely thousands of photographs, a few dozen videos, and tons of stories from the road that are just waiting to be shared.
-Once the current season ends, I’ll turn my attention not only to the end of the NBA season, but also to preparing all of that content for the website….which I suppose will also keep this place full of new things to see and read until the season starts up again in the fall.
+Unfortunately, I’m often working 40 hours a week in addition to attending two games (one of which is usually on the road) and watching enough games to stay on top of other teams throughout the Big 12 and the rest of the NCAA.
+And for the first year and a half of this crazy journey, you could include my college classes in that busy mix, which resulted in a noticeable lack of time to do all that I needed and wanted to do.
+At this point, I likely have thousands of photographs, a few dozen videos, and tons of stories from the road that are just waiting to be shared.
+I’m slogging my way through the editing, uploading, and captioning during the offseason, so you’ll see more galleries pop up between now and November.

 How many consecutive games have you attended?

-Following the overtime loss to Wake Forest in the NCAA’s, I’ve now gone to 150 consecutive Texas games, dating back to the Big 12 Tournament championship game against Kansas in 2006.
-The streak also includes a bunch of other games not involving Texas, and I hope to add more non-Texas games and arenas to the itinerary in the upcoming season.
+After the loss to Houston in the CBI, I’ve now attended 254 consecutive Texas games, dating back to the Big 12 Tournament championship game against Kansas in 2006.
+The streak also includes a bunch of other games not involving Texas, and I hope to add more non-Texas games and arenas to the itinerary in future seasons.

 As always, I’m willing to answer questions via e-mail and the comments section on the website.
 If I start to get a lot of the same questions that aren’t addressed on this page, you can be sure I will update it to appease the masses.
 Thanks for stopping by, and enjoy your visit!